How to book a campsite for every style — from parks to RVs to people’s backyards

 Jeff Garmire, co-founder of the site Backpacking Routes, who has backpacked more than 30,000 miles, relies on iOverlander, OnX and Guthook to find maps that outline legal dispersed-camping land.

-“There’s so much out there for digital [resources],” Garmire said, “but I still think the best resources are checking in with the Forest Service and talking to a ranger, because they’ve actually been out there, and there’s a lot of misinformation or poor information on the Internet as well.”
+“There’s so much out there for digital” resources, Garmire said, “but I still think the best resources are checking in with the Forest Service and talking to a ranger, because they’ve actually been out there, and there’s a lot of misinformation or poor information on the Internet as well.”

 [How to prepare the best camping trip meals, according to the experts]